sarathk73/GestureX/README.md

 ## Project Overview

-At the core of GestureX lies a highly responsive hand-tracking module that harnesses computer vision technologies to interpret physical hand gestures, providing a natural and intuitive user interface.
-With a simple wave of a hand, users can perform a multitude of tasks without the need for traditional input devices like a mouse or keyboard.
+GestureX revolutionizes user interaction with its cutting-edge hand-tracking module, leveraging advanced computer vision technology to decode physical hand gestures.
+This creates an intuitive and seamless user interface, allowing users to perform a wide array of tasks with a mere wave of their hand, eliminating the need for traditional input devices such as a mouse or keyboard.

 ### Key Features